-3.4.1 REMOTE CURRENT PROGRAMMING USING A 4-20MA CURRENT SOURCE
+3.6.1 REMOTE CURRENT PROGRAMMING USING A 4-20MA CURRENT SOURCE

-The current source coefficient for remote current programming is 16mA/100% rated output with respect to AGND (terminal 9 on digital option board, terminal 20 on SG compatible option board, or terminal 5 on EtherCAT Option Board).
-The programming current from I_PROG (terminal 11 on digital option board, terminal 16 on SG compatible option board, or terminal 4 on EtherCAT Option Board) it should be from 4mA to 20mA.
+The current source coefficient for remote current programming is 16mA/100% rated output with respect to AGND terminal 9.
+The programming current from I_PROG terminal 11 should be from 4mA to 20mA.
 This yields a coefficient of 1.0% of rated output current for each 0.16mA.
-See Figure 3-3 through Figure 3-5 for connection requirements.
+See Figure 3-3 for connection requirements.

 Figure 3-3.
-Remote Current Programming Using Current Source (Digital Option Board)
+Remote Current Programming Using Current Source